Noise-reduction of multimode Gaussian Boson Sampling circuits via Unitary Averaging: Multi-mode System

 We evaluate the success probability numerically, noting that the Fock space grows exponentially with the number of particles and modes.
 For a system with larger particles and higher available modes, the number of possible states grows combinatorially, rendering computations intractable for larger systems.
 Additionally, storing and manipulating extensive Fock space representations demands substantial memory.
 To address these challenges and enable faster computations, we employ alternative representations such as symplectic transformation analysis to efficiently quantify the output state.
 The output state is only approximately Gaussian for small noise, with this approximation becoming exact as the noise vanishes.
 This analysis relies on the assumption of Gaussianity.
 In \cite{swain2024improving}, we explored this approximation by directly calculating the fourth-order moments and comparing them to the predicted values for a Gaussian distribution.
 In Appendix \ref{appendixB}, we present a clear and step-by-step algorithm for a two-mode system that applies the UA protocol, which can also be extended to multi-mode systems.

 Now we have VDecode, the output covariance matrix (from Appendix \ref{appendixB}), after encoding and decoding steps for two-mode system.
 One might question how vacuum measurement can be performed, given that vacuum measurement corresponds to a Fock measurement.
-Interestingly, we checked that performing heterodyne detection on a covariance matrix with zero mean is equivalent to vacuum detection \cite{brask2021gaussian}.
+Interestingly, we checked that performing heterodyne detection on a Gaussian state with zero mean is equivalent to vacuum detection (more details found in Appendix.\ref{vacdet}).
 To measure the vacuum modes at the end and achieve our reduced noise output state, we perform a heterodyne measurement on zero as the vacuum detection on VDecode matrix.

 Let, By heterodyning on zero the last mode, the first $N$ modes are still in a Gaussian state, and the output covariance matrix is given by

 where $\mathbf{I}$ is the $2 \times 2$ Identity matrix.

 Consider two $N$-mode Gaussian states, $\rho_{0}$ and $\rho_{1}$, where $\rho_{0}$ is a pure state and $\rho_{1}$ is a mixed state.
 The fidelity between these states is given by